 We also provide roof insulation to the ceiling of the house and garage to keep your new home cool even in the hottest of months.
 This is a fantastic inclusion because uninsulated ceilings add up to 35% more heat indoors.
 Roof insulation acts as a barrier to heat flow and significantly reduces the internal temperature of the house, so by adding insulation you’ll quickly notice the effect on your home and your energy bill.

 Thinking of building an energy efficient home?
-Always keep your cool without the crazy costs thanks to Total Homes.
+Always keep your cool without the crazy costs thanks to Total by Metrostyle.
 For more information on how you can turn one of our new home designs into your own personal living sanctuary, contact us today.